SpotOnInc/renovate-config/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Briefly describe what this pull request does.
 Be sure to direct your reviewers' attention to anything that needs special consideration.
-We love Pull Requests that resolve an open renovate-config issue.
+We love pull requests that resolve an open renovate-config issue.
 If yours does, you can uncomment the below line to indicate which issue/Jira ticket your PR fixes, for example "Fixes #123456":
 -->